 POLICY

-All workforce members who are authorized to access EPHI are required to participate in the basic and ongoing security training.
+All workforce members who are authorized to access ePHI are required to participate in the basic and ongoing security training.

 Covered Entity will issue security reminders to workforce members on a periodic basis to promote awareness of security concerns and risks.